 These Values have been chosen by carefully observing and discussing which of our previous values have worked well and which ones would develop children the most morally and educationally.

 The approach to our values and which ones are covered will be differentiated by age.
 The focus is ensuring a basic understanding on the value, then widening the understanding of super values by connecting with similar values.
 The focus with every value is what the value looks like to us and how it looks in action.
 Teaching of values will be cyclical to ensure depending of the understanding of that super value.
 We will develop a deepened understanding on values by spending longer on them in Early Years and Key-stage 1 and then teaching connected values in Key-stage 2.
 This deepened understanding means children will understand how these values can be shown personally, socially, educationally and globally.

 Two years ago, we launched our new tiered system which children can work through stage by stage in order to use their Values more widely and with a deeper understanding.
 There are three levels of the Baccalaureate, which the children can earn across Years 4-6.
 Children start on the Bronze level and should then progress onto the Silver level and then finally the Gold level.
 These levels mean the children can apply their Values ethos and learning over longer periods of time and in a range of situations.
 Children need to complete the task cards and provide the evidence as explained on the task cards.
-Their success with that level will be celebrated as part of our reward assemblies and they will receive a patch to wear, recognising their achievement.
+Their success with that level will be celebrated as part of our class reward assemblies and they will receive a patch to wear, recognising their achievement.